psanikos/AndroidDevChallenge2/README.md

-# Put title of your app here
-QuickTimer
+# QuickTimer

 <!--- Replace <OWNER> with your Github Username and <REPOSITORY> with the name of your repository. -->
 <!--- You can find both of these in the url bar when you open your repository in github. -->
 ![Workflow result](https://github.com/psanikos/AndroidDevChallenge2/workflows/Check/badge.svg)

-## :scroll: Description
-Count down timer written in Jetpack Compose
+## :scroll: Count down timer written in Jetpack Compose

 <!--- Describe your app in one or two sentences -->